Kids Nutrition – Healthy Diet Guidelines

 We discussed the nutrients and sources in detail above.
 Now we can see how to balance the right food for different age groups of children for maximum benefits.

 • We encourage children to eat fruits as much as they like.
-Eat fruits in form of fresh, dried, frozen, canned, or fresh juice with no added or low added sugar levels.
+Eat fruits in the form of fresh, dried, frozen, canned, or fresh juice with no added or low added sugar levels.

 • Serve children a variety of vegetables in their meals.